-The Jim Mart Nature Reserve consists of two separate sites: the upper reserve in Alton village and the lower reserve near the hamlet of Press.
-The upper reserve is currently not open, and the lower reserve is open to Ogston Bird Club members only.
-Only the lower reserve is described here.
+The Jim Mart Nature Reserve is located near the hamlet of Press and is open to Ogston Bird Club members only.
 There are no Public Rights of Way on the site, however the public can view the site from Press Lane.

 Follow this link to the Location page.